kicombo/kicombo-devops-azureflask/README.md

 pip install -r requirements.txt flask run
 ```
-The flask-specific part of this repo is that the name of the flask app in app.py is app, the filename is app.py, and requirements.txt.
-All the content in requirements.txt is installed by pip.
+The flask-specific part of this repo is that the name of the flask app is app, that the filename is app.py, and taht there is requirements.txt.
+All the content in requirements.txt is automatically installed in Azure web app, and the startup command is automatically set to app:app for gunicorn.
+The startup command can be edited in your webapp > Configuration > General settings > Startup Command.

 ## Deploy the sample
 Deploy the code in your local folder (python-docs-hello-world) using the `az webapp up` command: